NCAA President Charlie Baker calls for new tier of Division I where schools can pay athletes

 Baker and college sports leaders have been pleading with Congress to help the NCAA with a federal law to regulate the way athletes can be paid for NIL deals.

+“I am 100% supportive of your efforts.
+Intercollegiate Athletics needs the proactive and forward thinking you are providing,” Ohio State athletic director Gene Smith said in a post on social media platform X.

+Smith oversees one of the largest athletic departments in the country with operating expenses of above $225 million annually.

-The NCAA is also facing a new round of legal threats that could force members to share some of the billions in revenue generated by major college football and basketball, along with giving athletes employees status.
+The NCAA is also facing a new round of legal threats that could force its members to share some of the billions in revenue generated by major college football and basketball, along with giving athletes employees status.
+One antitrust case working its way through federal court could cost the NCAA billions in damages.

+Baker called on NCAA member schools to create a new framework to make what he called “fundamental changes.”

+“First, we should make it possible for all Division I colleges and universities to offer student-athletes any level of enhanced educational benefits they deem appropriate.
+Second, rules should change for any Division I school, at their choice, to enter into name, image and likeness licensing opportunities with their student-athletes,” he wrote.
+“These two changes will enhance the financial opportunities available to all Division I student-athletes.”

 AP college football: https://apnews.com/hub/college-football